openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 * Open the `OpenStack Governance
   <https://docs.openstack.org/contributors/common/governance.html>`_ section
   of the Contributor Guide
-* Read the material until the Releases section
 * Ask the mentors questions
 * Get ready to go through the exercises